aperofsky/aperofsky.github.io/_pages/research.md

 ## Postdoctoral research: Epidemiology and transmission dynamics of respiratory viruses

 ### Ongoing Research:
-- The impact of population behavior on the transmission dynamics of endemic respiratory viruses and SARS-CoV-2 in Seattle, Washington, with [Cécile Viboud (NIH)](https://www.fic.nih.gov/About/Staff/epidemiology-population-studies/Pages/default.aspx) as part of the [Seattle Flu Alliance](https://seattleflu.org/)
+- The effects of population behavoir, masking, and COVID-19 non-pharmaceutical interventions on the transmission dynamics of endemic respiratory viruses and SARS-CoV-2 in Seattle, Washington, with [Cécile Viboud (NIH)](https://www.fic.nih.gov/About/Staff/epidemiology-population-studies/Pages/default.aspx) as part of the [Seattle Flu Alliance](https://seattleflu.org/)
 - The impact of antigenic drift on seasonal influenza epidemics and vaccine effectiveness, with [Cécile Viboud (NIH)](https://www.fic.nih.gov/About/Staff/epidemiology-population-studies/Pages/default.aspx) and [Trevor Bedford's group (Fred Hutch)](https://bedford.io/)
 - Long-term scenario projections and short-term forecasts of influenza hospitalizations in the United States: [Flu Scenario Modeling Hub](https://fluscenariomodelinghub.org/) and [CDC FluSight Forecasting Collaboration](https://www.cdc.gov/flu/weekly/flusight/index.html)